gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 server listening addr=:10080
 ```

-We can check the running server by sending a request using curl.
-Open a separate terminal window and run the following command from the outside of VM:
+We can test the server is workin by sending a request using curl.
+In a new terminal window run the following command:

 ```
 $ curl 'http://server-test-1:10080'
 OK
 ```

-To simulate the failure we want to debug we need to send a bunch of request.
-We can use [wrk][] HTTP benchmarking tool for this.
-My MacBook has four cores, so running wrk with four threads and 1000 connections is usually be enough:
+To simulate the failure we want to debug we need to send a bunch of requests.
+We can do this with [wrk][] HTTP benchmarking tool.
+My MacBook has four cores, so running wrk with four threads and 1000 connections is usually enough.

 ```
 $ wrk -d1m -t4 -c1000 'http://server-test-1:10080'